drc-cs/SUMMER25-CS326/lectures/L9/slides.md

 - Identify additive vs multiplicative decomposition in time series data.

-- Know the value of differencing in time series data (i.e. what does it do, why is that important, and how do we evaluate the number of differences).
+- Know the value of differencing in time series data (i.e. what does it do, why is that important, and how do we evaluate the number of differences required).

 - Look at ACF / PACF plots and determine what order of AR or MA to use in an ARIMA model.